Polytechnic Institute

 General Information

 The OU Polytechnic Institute, first announced for the University of Oklahoma’s Tulsa campus in 2022 and expanded in September 2024 to the University of Oklahoma’s Norman campus, is Oklahoma’s bold new engine for advanced, applied-technology talent.
-Built shoulder-to-shoulder with industry partners, OUPI now delivers three flexible paths to a Bachelor of Science degree in advanced, applied technology:
+Built shoulder-to-shoulder with industry partners, OUPI now delivers five flexible paths to a Bachelor of Science degree in advanced, applied technology:

 - OU-Tulsa Degree-Completion Pathways – Finish the last 60 upper-division credits (3000-/4000-level) in just four semesters on the OU-Tulsa campus, earning a Bachelor of Science degree tailored for working adults or transfer students.